Close mobile menu

 Dr. Belle is currently working as an assistant professor in the Department of Electrical Engineering and Computer Science at Lassonde School of Engineering.
 She is the head of the DARE! research group.

 Dr. Belle currently serves on several international committees.
 She was a student volunteer co-chair at ICSE 2022.
-She was part of the EASE 2024 research program committee.
-She was part of the APSEC 2023 committee.
-She was also part of the ICSE 2024 organizing committee where she served as a diversity co-chair.
+She was part of the APSEC 2023 organization committee.
+She was part of the ICSE 2024 organizing committee where she served as a diversity co-chair.
+She was also part of the EASE 2025 research program committee.

 Dr. Belle is the reviewer of several high impact factor journals, including the ACM TOSEM (Transactions on Software Engineering and Methodology) journal, the Empirical Software Engineering journal, the IEEE Transactions on Intelligent Vehicles journal, the IEEE Software magazine, the Software system Modeling (SoSym) journal, the Software Quality journal, the Information and Software Technology journal, and the Requirement Engineering journal.